Fall Narrative Lab

 - A beautiful setting to develop your craft!

 This year’s Narrative Lab will be facilitated by Stowe Story Lab’s Program Director David Pope.
-Industry Mentors include:
+Our host of top industry mentors include people such as:

 - Award-winning UK-based Creative Producer Alex Boden (CLOUD ATLAS, SENSE8)